Docu-Mental/documental/README.md

-This repo was created hosts a technical writer portfolio.
+This repo hosts a technical writer portfolio.